whenguycan/jarupgrade/README.md

-# jarupgrade
+# jar-upgrade
-a tool for upgrade jar in springboot jar
+a tool for upgrade executable jar packaged by springboot